Hatfield College, Durham: Rugby

-Other sports and societies

-Hatfield has its own theatre group, the Lion Theatre Company.
-It has SHAPED, which is a personal development program.
+Lion Theatre Company

+The Lion Theatre Company is the official Hatfield drama society and puts on both Hatfield-only plays as well as more ambitious shows that bring in student actors from outside Hatfield.
+Recent productions have included plays by Pinter, Shakespeare, and Dario Fo, and also student-devised pieces.

+Since the 2012/13 academic year, the company has occasionally staged productions at the Assembly Rooms to provide members with a "stepping stone" to university theatre.

 Alumni

+Hatfield Association

+Active since 1946, it was originally founded to fight the threat of Hatfield being shut down as an independent college.
+The association organises alumni reunion events and has a membership of more than 4,000 graduates.

 Hatfield Trust

 Established in 1987 to get around the financial limitations of being a maintained college, the Hatfield Trust is essentially the college endowment fund.
 It relies on contributions from alumni and supporters to fund student activities, bursaries, and one-off projects.
 The value of the trust stood at £500,000 by 1998.
 As a way to encourage more frequent donations from former students, the 1846 Club enables donors to make pledges of £18.46 annually, quarterly, or monthly.

-Societies

-Hatfield alumni are active through organisations and events, such as the Hatfield Association, which now has a membership of more than 4,000 graduates.